Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Abstract

 \section{Abstract}

 We report direct experimental observations of self-organized rotating flames of premixed methane (CH$_4$) and air in an open circular Hele-Shaw burner equipped with an annulus cavity flame holder.
-These flames formed spontaneously at sufficiently low flow rates, where flame flashback was counteracted by thermal quenching, resulting in a dynamic balance between the local flame speed and flow velocity.
-Unlike flames propagating in closed micro-channels, these flames exhibited stable traveling-wave patterns with heads gliding along the leading edge of the cavity, where rapid expansion created a low-speed zone that facilitated flame stabilization.
+Unlike flames propagating in closed micro-channels, these flames exhibited stable traveling-wave patterns along the azimuthal direction of the cavity, where rapid expansion created a low-speed zone that facilitated flame stabilization.
 At low flow rates, the rotating flames were single-headed, with their rotation frequencies roughly proportional to the laminar flame speeds, suggesting that the flame fronts traveled in a nearly constant-shape fashion.
 As the flow rate increased, the rotating flames further split into multiple heads at approximately equal spacing, and the number of heads and rotation frequency generally increased with the flow rate, until these rotating flames transitioned into steady ring-shaped flames anchored at the cavity leading edge.
 Blow-off or extinction occurred at sufficiently high flow rates, where the flame front was pushed out of the rear side of the cavity.
 A series of parametric measurements were conducted over a wide range of equivalence ratios and flow rates, from which a regime diagram of different flame modes and their transition boundaries was obtained.
 Additional experiments were conducted on propane (C$_3$H$_8$) and dimethyl ether (DME) as well.
 It was found that the critical total mass flow rate at the rotating-steady flame transition boundary (approximately 10 SLPM) is insensitive to equivalence ratio, gap distance, and fuel type.
+A possible explanation for the invariance of the rotation-to-steady flame transition boundary was postulated based on a non-dimensional analysis involving a critical Peclet number.
 These results should be useful not only for the fundamental understanding of flame dynamics in micro-channels but also for the practical design of micro-combustors and the application of micro-combustion technologies.